 There are three Nusa Islands: Lembongan, Nusa Ceningan, and Nusa Penida.
 All amazing in their own right and if you are heading out to the Nusa Islands I recommend leaving enough time to visit all three.

-Today I will be giving you a detailed itinerary of things to do in Nusa Penida on a single day trip.
-If you have time I recommend 1 to 2 nights on Penida to make the most of the island.
+Today I will be giving you a detailed Nusa Penida day trip itinerary, which will cover all the best things to do in Nusa Penida.
+If you have time I recommend 1 to 2 nights on Nusa Penida to make the most of the island.

 Things to do in Nusa Penida on a day trip